lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 html`<div ${myDirective()}></div>`
 ```

 Element expressions only work with directives.
-You can't use any other kind of value with an element expression.
+Any other value types in an element expression are ignored.

 There are a few built-in directives that can be used in element expressions.
 One example is the `ref` directive, which provides a reference to the rendered element.